debpuja/Active-Directory-Bulk-User-Creation/README.md

 After powering on the machine, I selected the Windows 2019 Server as the optical drive.
 Selecting this option will prompt you to begin the installation of Windows Server 2019.
 I selected the "Windows Server 2019 Standard Evaluation (Desktop Expereince)" since creating the active directory will be a lot easier with a GUI.
 The type of installation we want is "Custom: Install Windows only (advanced)", this selction will format the hard drive and instal from scratch.

 During the installation it might take 10-15 minutes to instal.
 The server will reboot mutiple times.
-When prompted to "Press any key to boot from CD or DVD", ignore that the installation will continue. ....After choosing the preferences,
+When prompted to "Press any key to boot from CD or DVD", ignore that and the installation will continue normally.
+After choosing the preferences, I was prompted to give a password for the default admin account.
+The password I chose to use (and will use for all passwords for this lab is: Password1).

 I set up the domain controller first within VirtualBox.
 I configured NAT on there.